containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 ## Using Podman engine with wasm

 When using containers with Podman on macOS or Windows, you have a virtual machine called a "Podman machine" that is executing a Linux environment.
 We need to add support for WASM inside this Linux environment.
-Podman is using the run project as its OCI runtime, so crun needs to be able to run or delegate execution to WASM runtimes.
+Podman is using the crun project as its OCI runtime, so crun needs to be able to run or delegate execution to WASM runtimes.
 Lucky for us, crun supports WASM execution.

 From the user's point of view, support for WASM is provided as an additional platform.
 So when executing a WASM workload, we specify as a platform `--platform=wasi/wasm` instead of for example `--platform=linux/arm64` or `--platform=linux/amd64`